nimiq/validators-api/README.md

 ## Add your validator information

-If you run your own validator and want it to be recognised, you can add a name, logo and other publicly available fields.
+If you run your own validator and want it to be recognized, you can add a name, logo and other publicly available fields.
 For example, the Nimiq Wallet will use this information to display your validator to users.

 In order to do so, follow these steps: